-> Click on the publisher name for instructions on how to receive the discount, and check out the lists of journals included in the agreements.
+Click on the publisher name for instructions on how to receive the discount, and check out the lists of journals included in the agreements

 ACM (Association for Computing Machinery) - full open access in journals and conference proceedings.
 Covers articles accepted 1.7.2022–31.12.2024.

 Cambridge University Press - full open access and hybrid for free.
 Limited number of vouchers during 2022-2024.
 See list of eligible journals here.
+Being updated.
+Contact openscience@abo.fi for more information

 Cell Press (Elsevier) - hybrid, for free.
 (Peer- reviewed articles accepted 1.1.2022-31.12.2024).
 Selected journals.

-Elsevier - Hybrid for free (limited number of credits annually for articles accepted 1.1.2021-31.12.2023) in not all, but more than 1600 journals.
+Elsevier - Hybrid for free and full open access, discount 15% (limited number of credits annually for articles accepted 1.1.2024-31.12.2025) in not all, but more than 1600 journals.

 (NB!
 Elsevier has introduced so-called mirror journals, which are open access and go by the same names as highly ranked journals with the addition 'X'.
 Although the editors are the same, these are separate journals (separate ISSN-numbers etc) and the material in them is not published in the highly ranked original.
 At this point (March 2019) we recommend considering the option of publishing in the original publication in combination with parallel publishing of the accepted manuscript.)

-Frontiers - Full open access, discount 10% if you have applied for funding from ÅAU's APC-pool and funding has been granted.
-The discount has to be used (and can only be used) in connection with receiving funding from the APC-pool.
+Frontiers - Full open access, discount 10% if you have applied for funding from ÅAU's APC-pool and funding has been granted or if you have a project that will pay for the APC and this project is managed by ÅAU.
+The discount CAN'T be used when paying the APC fee with private funds.
 (1.4.2022-31.12.2024)

 IEL (IEEE) - Full open access and hybrid, for free.
-(1.1.2021-31.12.2023) NOTE that we have run out of vouchers!/22.9.2023
+(1.1.2024-31.12.2025)

 MDPI - Full open access, discount 10% (pick Åbo Akademi University in the drop-down menu under "Selected institutions and societies have individual agreements...").
 Note that this institutional membership discount can't be combined with other discounts and vouchers.
 You can choose which you prefer to use for each submission.